YanivGabay/online-local-gcc-g---hac-compiler/README.md

 # Online Local GCC/G++ HAC Compiler

-This project is designed for students at Hadassah Academic College who need to work in a CentOS 8 (or Rocky Linux) environment using GCC 8.5.0-22.
+This project is designed for students at **Hadassah Academic College** who need to work in a **CentOS 8** (or **Rocky Linux**) environment using **GCC 8.5.0-22**. 🖥️

 Often, students face difficulties or discomfort when connecting to the college servers remotely.
-This project provides a solution by allowing students to compile and test their code in an environment identical to the college's setup, locally on their own machines.
+This project provides a solution by allowing students to compile and test their code in an environment identical to the college's setup, locally on their own machines. 🚀

+With this setup, you can:

+- **Compile and test code** just like on the college servers.
+- **Avoid remote connection issues** and work comfortably from your own machine.
+- **Ensure compatibility** with the college's environment.

+Happy coding! 🎉

 ## Features